10 Quick Tips to Improve PC Performance and Get More Done

 You click on Outlook and drum your fingers on the desk waiting for it to open…

-Here’s several things you can do yourself, that will speed up your PC
+Here are my 10 quick tips for things you can do to speed up your PC

 1. Cut down on start-up items